Culture

 What this means; in order for a business to cover all its costs and turn a profit, the goods and services they sell need to be priced at a certain level or a "fair" price.
 But with cost of living pressures the way they are and many people unable to pay their own basic bills, the "fair" price is one that consumers are not willing or able to pay.

-Pricing your products or services "fairly" means you risk scaring away the few customers that actually are able to visit a restaurant now and then.
+Pricing your products or services "fairly" means you risk scaring away the few customers that actually are able to buy tickets to a festival or eat out at a restaurant.

-This leaves businesses with the option of trying to operate while charging a price that leaves them with only a thin margin, and makeup the gap by increasing volume.
+This leaves businesses with the option of trying to operate with the thinnest of thin margins, and then making up the gap by increasing volume.
 For example, some restaurants are mandating table time limits to increase the number of customers they can serve.
-But of course, when you operate with thin margins, it only takes one big bill or mishap to send your house of cards tumbling.
+But of course, when you operate with thin margins, it only takes one big bill, flood or artist pulling out of a lineup to send your house of cards tumbling.
 The other option?
 Simply walk away and close outright.

 Disposable income needs to change